mtnocean/ESP8266_Neopixel_Ping/README.md

 Simultaneously displays the Ping status of Multiple IP addresses on a 4x8 RGB LED array

-### "Hey WiFi's not working!"
+### Why???

-Now when somebody says that, you can have an indicator show you exactly what is really happening
+"Hey WiFi's not working!" — Now when somebody says that, you can have an indicator to show you what is really happening

 ![](/images/Ping_Animation.gif)